 Ease of Use

 Compared to other stand mixers, the Classic Plus fairs well in this assessment.
 The interface is simplistic — in a good way — facilitating single-handed operation and bowl insertion/removal.
 The machine is quite stable, even when mixing at a high speed.
 When mixing or beating, the user is infrequently required to use a spatula to scrape the bowl for unincorporated ingredients.
 The machine is easy to clean, partly because the body and bowl are easy to wipe down, and since spilling is limited in the first place.
 The Classic's motor has a slow start-up speed regardless of what it's set to, so dry ingredients don't get thrown.
 Additionally, the tilt-head can be tilted back to give access to the bowl without dumping the ingredients onto the head.
 All and all, this model is a pleasure to use.

 For some mixer tasks, having a powerful motor with high RPMs on its own isn't enough to get the job done.
 Whipping, which accounts for 25% of a product's overall score, is one of these tasks.
 Whipping is simply the aeration of a medium such as egg whites.
 Like so many simple culinary tasks, whipping is easy to overdo.

-The challenge lies in working the egg whites enough that a matrix of air-filled bubbles develops, but not working them too aggressively that the bubbles are broken apart.
+The challenge lies in working the egg whites enough that a matrix of air-filled bubbles develops, but not working them too aggressively such that the bubbles are broken apart.
 We test for this directly by measuring the volume increase in whipped cream and baking a sponge cake that uses whipped egg whites as a leavening.
 The height of the rise and sagging at the center of the sponge are good indicators of the whipping quality.